 Founded by a tech entrepreneur, Thrively is a website that helps kids find online and local activities that fit their particular interests.
 Thrively was created with input from pediatric neuropsychologists, and the site bursts with teacher-contributed lesson plans and ideas.
 Once a teacher sets up a class, kids take an assessment that identifies 23 potential strengths.
-The site then suggests activities tailored to kids' interests and strengths; Thrively says it has more than 100,000 on file.
+The site then suggests activities tailored to kids' interests and strengths; Thrively says it has more than 100,000 on file and has recently created new content related to projects, videos, journaling, and career pathway maps.
 Kids can click on a "Done It" button when they've completed an activity, and progress can be viewed using site dashboards.
-Users also can share activity boards with other members of their social circles.
+Users can also share activity boards with other members of their social circle.

 For students you're just getting to know, or for those who may need a little help articulating their interests, Thrively is an interesting tool to help them consider how they'd act in different situations and then get a strengths-based assessment.
-While there are some traditionally academic questions (identify the Colosseum, solve a visual logic problem), there are other questions about navigating social situations, good sportsmanship, and even juggling.
+While there are some traditionally academic questions (identify the Colosseum, solve a visual logic problem), there are other questions about navigating social situations, demonstrating sporting behavior, and even creative interests.
 The broad range of question topics normalizes that there are lots of ways to be smart and lots of things that kids can potentially like and be good at.